-Deterministic Method 1: Pure Method 2: with central equivalent scenario stochastic trajectories Percentile line scenarios
+Deterministic with central equivalent scenario Method 1: pure stochastic trajectories Method 2: Percentile line scenarios Method 3: Ranked Scenarios with conditional expectation

-Best Estimate 99.6 101,7 102,3
+Best Estimate 99.6 101,7 102,3 102,4

-Value of Inforce 0.4 -1,7 -2,3
+Value of Inforce 0.4 -1,7 -2,3 -2,4

-TVOG 0 2,1 2,6
+TVOG 0 2,1 2,6 2,8

-5. Description of the scenarios of the impact assessment
+5. Description of the scenarios of the information request

-The table below describes the different scenario sets that are used in the second information request.
-Although a larger number of scenario sets would be needed in order to test all possible combinations of options, it is proposed to restrict the number of scenario sets so as to limit the impact assessment burden while still exploring options deemed material.
+The table below describes the different scenario sets that are used in the first information request.
+Although a larger number of scenario sets would be needed in order to test all possible combinations of options, it is proposed to restrict the number of scenario sets so as to limit the information request burden while still exploring options deemed material.
+Indeed, the choice of the simulation seed for method #2 is not anticipated to be a material option, while the materiality of the percentile list is not anticipated to be different for method #3 and for method #2.
+These considerations lead to proposing the following list of scenario sets.